A simple will is cost-effective if it suits your circumstances. [Read more]

 Severing a joint tenancy can give you more flexibility when it comes to passing on your co-owned real estate assets and prevent your property interests going to the wrong people.
 [Read more]

-A power of attorney is a way to pass control of your financial affairs to the right people if you need to during your lifetime.
+A power of attorney is a way to pass control of your financial affairs to the right people to during your lifetime.
 [Read more]

 An appointment of enduring guardians is the way to pass control of your health care and lifestyle decisions to the right people if you need to during your lifetime.
 [Read more]